The-3Labs-Team/tinymce-chatgpt-plugin/README.md

 ## Features

+- 🤖 OpenAI and Custom LLM OpenAI compatible
-Support custom prompts defined by you!
+- ⚙️ Support custom prompts defined by you!
-Generates realistic and creative text with the push of a button Can be used to generate a variety of text formats
+- 🧑‍🎨 Generates realistic and creative text with the push of a button
+- 🧬 Can be used to generate a variety of text formats
-Can be used to translate languages
+- 🈷️ Can be used to translate languages
-Can be used to write different types of creative content Can be used to answer your questions in an informative way Anything what ChatGPT can handle
+- 🙋 Can be used to answer your questions in an informative way

 | :warning: WARNING                                                                                                                                         |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------- |